JulianNicholls/Gosu-WordThing/readme.md

 ### Playing Grid

 There is now a 10x10 playing grid that allows selecting of letters using the mouse.
 18 words of varying sizes are inserted.
+I think I have a clue where I'm headed now...

 ## gosu_enhanced gem

-It now uses the gosu_enhanced gem that I created from the source file that I've been using in various forms for a while.
+It now uses the gosu_enhanced gem V0.3.0 that I created from the source file that I've been using in various forms for a while.

+use bundle to install it.